abinjawed/Arabic-Flashcards/README.md

 If you do not need Android Studio, you can download the basic Android command line tools to acces `SDK` packages: https://developer.android.com/studio?gclid=EAIaIQobChMIi-3w3t_d8AIViiitBh0-DwWHEAAYASAAEgLHF_D_BwE&gclsrc=aw.ds

-Depending on which Windows Edition you have, you may not have `Hyper-V` available on your system.
+Depending on which Windows Edition you have, you may not have Windows Server Virtualization, such as `Hyper-V` available on your system.

-You also may not be able to install Intel `HAXM`, which means it might be better to use an AVD (Virtual Device) instead of connecting to a physical device to test your Android project.
+If you are unable to install Intel `HAXM`, one option might be to configure an AVD (Virtual Device) in Android Studio.

 ### Data